 When a user visits your website, Google Analytics will drop a cookie on the user’s browser.
 Cookies are small files that contain information about the user’s activities.

-Using these cookies, Google Analytics will be able to see how the user behaves on your website and collects this information to show you in different reports.
+Using these cookies, Google Analytics will be able to see how the user behaves on your website and collect this information to show you in different reports.

 Now, you’ll see an Enhanced Measurement section.
 If you want Google Analytics to attempt to track events on its own, make sure this is flipped on.

 NOTE: There’s a better way to track events if you’re a WordPress user!
 Make sure to check out MonsterInsights, the easiest way to set up event and conversion tracking in GA4.
-MonsterInsights users, please make sure your enhanced measurement is turned off.
+MonsterInsights users, please make sure your enhanced measurement is turned off (except for Site search if you’d like to automatically track site searches).

 Looking to set up eCommerce tracking?
 That’s a bit more complicated, but you can check out how easy it is with MonsterInsights and WordPress.